ealva-com/eAlvaBrainz/README.md

 * Sealed class MusicBrainzResult from MusicBrainzService as opposed to exceptions
 * Coroutine test strategy with a JUnit rule and a test dispatcher (test concurrent code)
 * App uses Kotlin Views DSL for UI ([Splitties][splitties]) - no XML layout files
+* App defines some event callback flows to automate listener register/unregister based on lifecycle resulting in less client boilerplate

 Related
 =======